Bala (2019 film): Plot

-Later, during one of his fair-cream sales events, Bala realizes that beauty is merely skin-deep.
-He publicly sheds his wig to show that self-love is important irrespective of appearance.
-He also realizes that he has fallen in love with Latika and runs to propose to her but sees that Rohan and his family have come to finalize the wedding.
-He proposes to Latika but is disheartened when she rejects his proposal, though they are able to resume their friendship.
+At a fairness-cream sales event, Bala realises that beauty is only skin-deep and publicly removes his wig, embracing his appearance.
+He also realises that he loves Latika and rushes to propose, only to find Rohan and his family arranging her marriage.
+Latika rejects Bala's proposal, though they resume their friendship.

-The film ends with Bala, now at peace with his baldness, doing a new comedy routine about skin-deep beauty and the meaning of life.
+The film ends with Bala accepting his baldness and performing a new comedy routine about skin-deep beauty and the meaning of life.